Stress Fractures: Symptoms, Treatments

 Possible Causes of Stress Fractures

 Stress fractures are most commonly caused when exercise is increased too rapidly.
 When muscles are overly fatigued and are not able to absorb enough exercise-induced shock, the excess stress is transferred to the bone.
 This results in the development of thin cracks within bones, as they are not able to handle such pressures.
-Those with osteoporosis and rheumatoid arthritis are especially at risk for stress fractures, but it is important for everyone to take precaution when it comes to increasing your exercise routines.
+Those with osteoporosis and rheumatoid arthritis are especially at risk for these micro fractures, but it is important for everyone to take precaution when it comes to increasing your exercise routines.

 Symptoms of Stress Fractures

-Stress fractures in the foot cause severe pain, tenderness and swelling.
+Cracked bones in the foot cause severe pain, tenderness and swelling.
 Although exercises such as running may sometimes help to relieve some of the pain, afterward the pain and swelling will be even more intense.
 Bruising and pin-point tenderness can also accompany increased swelling.
 If one or both of your feet have bruised and swelled to the point of discomforting pain, contact our trained professionals at Beaver Valley Foot Clinic as soon as possible.